IbrahimNimer/Tunify_Platform/README.md

 - **Controller Refactoring**: Controllers were refactored to use repositories instead of interacting directly with the `DbContext`.
 This refactoring improves the modularity and testability of the application.

 By adopting the Repository Pattern, the Tunify Platform has become more modular, easier to test, and more maintainable, with a clear separation between business logic and data access logic.

+# Swagger UI Integration
+## Overview
+### Swagger UI has been integrated into this project to provide an interactive interface for developers and testers to explore and interact with the Tunify Platform API.
+Swagger UI allows you to see the API documentation, understand the endpoints, and execute requests directly from the browser without the need for third-party tools.
+## Key Features of Swagger UI
+### -Interactive API Documentation: Easily browse and test all the API endpoints with detailed information about request parameters and responses.
+### -Live Request Testing: Make API requests directly from the browser and see live responses.
+### -Customizable: The Swagger UI can be customized to suit the needs of your project, including setting custom paths, titles, and descriptions.
+## How to Access and Use Swagger UI
+### Start the Application.
+### Open Swagger UI:
+###     -Open your web browser.
+### Explore the API:
+### View and test all available API endpoints directly from the Swagger UI.
+# Tunify Platform - User Authentication Service
+### This repository includes the implementation of a user authentication service for the Tunify Platform, utilizing ASP.NET Core Identity for user management.
+The service is designed to handle user registration, login, and logout functionalities.
+## Overview
+### The project is structured around the following components:
+## 1. IdentityUserService
+### Location: Repositories/Services/IdentityUserService.cs
+Purpose: This class implements the IUser interface to provide user management functionalities such as registration, login, and logout using ASP.NET Core Identity.
+Key Methods:
+Register: Registers a new user by creating an instance of ApplicationUser.
+Handles potential errors during registration and returns the newly created user's details.
+LoginUser: Authenticates a user by validating their credentials and returns the user's details if the credentials are correct.
+LogoutUser: Logs out the user by signing them out and returns their details.
+## 2. IUser Interface
+Location: Repositories/Interfaces/IUser.cs
+Purpose: This interface defines the contract for user management operations.
+It ensures that the IdentityUserService implements the required methods for registering, logging in, and logging out users.
+## 3. HomeController
+Location: Controllers/HomeController.cs
+Purpose: This API controller provides endpoints for user registration, login, and logout.
+It interacts with the IdentityUserService to perform these operations.
+API Endpoints:
+POST /api/home/register: Registers a new user.
+Request Body: RegisterUserDTO containing UserName, Email, and Password.
+Response: Returns the user details if successful, otherwise returns validation errors.
+POST /api/home/login: Logs in a user.
+Request Body: LoginDto containing Username and Password.
+Response: Returns the user details if successful, otherwise returns an Unauthorized status.
+POST /api/home/logout: Logs out a user.
+Request Body: A string representing the Username.
+Response: Returns the user details after successful logout.
+## DTOs (Data Transfer Objects)
+### RegisterUserDTO
+Represents the data required to register a new user.
+Fields:
+UserName
+Email
+Password
+### LoginDto
+Represents the data required to log in a user.
+Fields:
+Username
+Password
+### UserDto
+Represents the user details returned after registration, login, or logout.
+Fields:
+Id
+UserName
+## How to Use
+### Registration:
+Send a POST request to /api/home/register with the required user details.
+Login:
+Send a POST request to /api/home/login with the user's credentials.
+Logout:
+Send a POST request to /api/home/logout with the username to log out the user.